Introduction to Psychedelics and Consciousness

 As research in neuroscience progresses, breakthroughs in our understanding of the brain and its complexities become more likely.
 The advancements in cognitive science and psychology have shed light on the relationship between physiology and psychology.
 We can now understand how these traditionally separate fields are interconnected.

 Studies on the human mind’s capacity have revealed previously untold powers of the brain – such as altered states of consciousness through psychedelic substances that unlock unexplored parts of the mind, which bear exciting possibilities for treatment in psychological disorders.
-With AI applications to detect changes in brain waves during cognitive tasks, researchers can study human behaviour by investigating how different areas of the brain work together.
+With AI applications to detect changes in brain waves during cognitive tasks, researchers can study human behavior by investigating how different areas of the brain work together.

 Current research results indicate that pathways to enlightenment could be unlocked through chemical alterations to our brains, which could potentially prove useful for a range of mental illnesses from depression to PTSD.
 Furthermore, new therapies using neuroplasticity-based interventions like transcranial direct current stimulation (tDCS) offer an exciting development.